Jam-Cai/Tic-Tac-Toe/README.md

 ## Features

 - Play Tic Tac Toe against an AI opponent.
-- The AI uses the Minimax algorithm optimized using Alpha-Beta Pruning.
+- The AI uses the Minimax algorithm optimized with Alpha-Beta Pruning.

 ## Files